-Today I'm talking about a rather topical subject in wrestling: championship belt design.
-With the WWE unveiling the disappointing, phoned-in Universal Title design (Just like the World Title, but RED!) and the also-phoned-in-but-for-some-reason-I-kinda-like-'em Smackdown Tag Team and Women's Titles (for some reason the blue and silver combination really works), I thought now was as good a time as any to discuss some of the all-time great belt designs various companies have utilized over the years.
+Today I'm talking about some of my favorite championship belt designs in wrestling lore.
 For decades the WWF generally seemed to have the most eye-catching belt configurations, but in recent years other companies have somewhat surged ahead in this area.
-With the advent of this new Universal Title I fear the company is endeavoring to make all their belts look the same, a la UFC.
+With the advent of the Universal Title it became clear WWE was endeavoring to make all their belts look the same, a la UFC.
 To me that's both uncreative and bad business - if you're trying to sell loads of belt replicas wouldn't you want each one to look unique?

 A great-looking belt design can add a sense of grandeur to a title, helping elevate it beyond simply being a prop, to being one of the richest prizes in the game and a symbol of excellence.
 Of course a lot of that also depends on who wears the strap, but a championship belt needs to look like something for which every wrestler would be willing to risk it all.